-I love all things Italian, and my favorite has to be lasagna, well, maybe its pizza, no, maybe its veal marsala – oh well, you get the idea – I’m an Italian food fanatic!
+I love all things Italian, and my favorite has to be lasagna, well, maybe its pizza, no, maybe its my tortellini skillet – oh well, you get the idea – I’m an Italian food fanatic!
 In any case, I decided to try stuffing the peppers with lasagna.
 Now you know, those big fat lasagna noodles just don’t fit into a pepper (duh!) so I had to figure out something else to use.
 I could use quinoa, that is also one of my favorite foods, but I had used it quite often during the week, or zoodles, those lovely zucchini noodles, maybe spaghetti squash or – BINGO, I got it! – orzo!
 It kind of looks like rice and it fits in a pepper, so that’s a win-win right there!

 Once that was decided, the filling was pretty easy.
 A little pasta sauce, ricotta and mozzarella cheese, some cooked up ground beef and some zucchini and tomatoes to up our vegetable count for the day and voila!
 One great tasting and healthy dinner all wrapped up inside some sweet peppers.

 Not to mention, you can change it up to suit your family by adding spinach with the zucchini or leaving the zucchini out all together.
 It is really a forgiving versatile dish.